Frank Kauer: Career

 In 2021, Kauer joined the cast of the British soap opera Hollyoaks as 15-year-old Mason Chen-Williams, the youngest member of the new Chen-Williams family unit introduced to the soap opera that year.
 His first appearance aired in December 2021.
-The family was longlisted for "Best Family" in the 2022 Inside Soap Awards, but they did not make shortlist.
-Kauer related to Mason due to being Eurasian himself and "experiencing the challenges growing up mixed race brought".
-His first few months on set were impacted by restrictions due to the COVID-19 pandemic in the United Kingdom.
-A notable storyline for Kauer was Mason being manipulated and drawn into radical misogyny and incel culture, which Kauer did research for.
+The family was longlisted for "Best Family" in the 2022 Inside Soap Awards, but they did not make the shortlist.
+Being Eurasian himself, Kauer related to Mason because he experienced "the challenges growing up mixed race brought".
+His first few months on set were impacted by restrictions due to the COVID-19 pandemic in the United Kingdom, including 2 m (6 ft) social distancing.
+One of the character's storylines saw Mason manipulated and drawn into radical misogyny and incel culture, which Kauer did research for.
 The plot was nominated for "Best Storyline" at the 2023 Inside Soap Awards.
+Kauer and his colleagues Nikki Sanderson and Angus Castle-Doughty won an award at the 2023 British Soap Awards due to "Incel Eric Targets Mason and Maxine" winning "Best Storyline" there.
 Daniel Kilkelly from Digital Spy believed that Mason's radical misogyny storyline was a highlight for the Chen-Williams family.

 Despite not often checking social media, Kauer noted that viewers had mixed reactions to his character, with some believing him to be a victim.
 He added that he and the cast of his onscreen family were very close and that he had even gone on a weekend trip to Mallorca with some of them in 2022.
 Most of Kauer's colleagues who were portraying other teenagers in the soap opera were younger than him, other than Ellie Henry, who was the same age as him.
 Kauer would practise Wing Chun with his co-star Dominic Power between scenes.
 Kauer made his final appearance on Hollyoaks in the episode airing on 8 May 2024, with his departure being one of many that year due to a reduction in cast and crew of the soap because of the soap reducing its number of weekly episodes.

+Kauer played Ryan, a leading role, in the LGBTQ+ short film Molly, which was written and directed by Darius Shu.
+It premiered at the Roze Filmdagen LGBTQ+ film festival in the Netherlands in March 2026 before being screened at the Queer East festival in May 2026.